CRC-FONDA/geoflow/README.md

 :warning: Even if you intend to run this workflow (or an adapted version) on a kubernetes cluster, you need to have Nextflow installed locally.
 It is assumed, that you are in the root directory of this repo.

+#### Connecting To A Cluster

+In order to interact with a Kubernetes cluster, you need to install `kubectl` on your machine and possibly some way to instantiate a VPN connection as well.
+If you are not able to install all prerequisites, e.g. because you're not granted the appropriate *rights* on your machine, you can use the script `kubernetes-management.sh`.
+This script starts a docker container with `kubectl` and `openvpn` installed and sets up a VPN connection.

+For ease of use, this is best run inside a `tmux` or `screen`-session.

+Keep in mind, that all paths inside the script are placeholders and need to be adopted to your specific setup.

 #### Setup ServiceAccounts, Storage Claims, etc.